nguyenvdd/nguyenvdd/README.md

 - 👯 I’m looking to collaborate on **open-source Android projects**
 - 📫 How to reach me: [Facebook](https://facebook.com/duccguccii), [LinkedIn](https://linkedin.com/in/yourprofile)

-## About me
+## 👨‍💻 About me

-I am a developer who loves coding and learning new technologies...
+- 🔭 Hi, I'm Nguyen Van Duc!
+- 🌍 I'm from Vietnam 🇻🇳.
+- 💡 I’m passionate about coding, and I love exploring new technologies.
+- 🌐 I'm a web developer with experience in both frontend and backend technologies.
+- 🚀 My goal is to build responsive, user-friendly websites and scalable web applications that provide excellent user experiences.
+- 🌱 Currently, I’m learning advanced web development frameworks and cloud services to expand my skillset.
+- 📫 You can reach me at: [nguyenvanduc2k3@gmail.com]